1-817-616-3296 (English) / 1-888-281-8150 (Spanish) info@tdsfluid.com www.tdsfluid.com

 FAQs: Gorman Rupp Seal vs. Standard Pump Seals

-1. Why do Gorman Rupp seals perform better than standard pump seals in abrasive or wastewater applications?
+1. Why do Gorman Rupp Pump Seals perform better than standard pump seals in abrasive or wastewater applications?

 2. Is it safe to replace a Gorman Rupp OEM seal with a universal mechanical seal?